yasenstar/EA/archimate/architool-relation-sparql.md

 PREFIX a: <http://www.semanticweb.org/yasen/ontologies/2024/5/ArchiMateRelationships#>
 ```

+## Queries

+Since we use `a` as PREFIX for both ontologies, below queries can be applied to both, except specifically mentioned.

-## List all Relationship Sorted by Layer and Element
+### List all Relationship Sorted by Layer and Element

 - ArchiMate Layer is modeled as Class.
 - ArchiMate Element is modeld as Individual